Sajitha Chacko, MA candidate

 the inner healing capacity of every human being.

 I started my vocational journey as an engineer and worked full-time in engineering and management positions for eight years.
-My growing desire to work with people who need support led me to leave my job and get involved in Christian ministry and many charity projects over the next several years.
-During this time, I was troubled by what I saw to be the effects of divorce on families, individuals and children, and this led me to pursue training in marriage and family therapy (MFT).
+My growing desire to care for people led me to leave the field of engineering.
+In the ensuing years, I became involved in Christian ministry and several social justice projects.
+I am currently pursing my masters’ degree in marriage and family therapy (MFT) to equip me to care for families and couples.

 630-752-9750 ext 28